UCB-stat-159-f25/final-group03/README.md

 2. `2-finding_associations.ipynb` examines specific demographic characteristics of fictional characters.
 3. `3-identify_archtypes.ipynb`employs multiple dimension reduction and data clustering techniques to make sense of the full scope of the data.
 4. `main.ipynb` offers a narrative overview of this work.

+PDFs of these notebooks can be found in the `pdf_builds` folder.

 ### Data
 If you're curious about the data, it can all be found in the `data` directory, along with a codebook that explains the online quiz that provided this data.